ColinEspinas/ezmm/README.md

 ### 📫 Providers

-You can configure the providers of ezmm by editing the `provider.json` file in the package directory.
+You can configure the providers of EZMM by editing the `provider.json` file in the package directory.

 The default file will look like this:
 ```json